Project Administrator Jobs at University of Miami with Visa Sponsorship

 Which visa types are commonly used for Project Administrator roles at University of Miami?

 H-1B is the most common pathway for long-term sponsorship of Project Administrators.
 F-1 OPT and CPT are used for recent graduates during their authorized work period.
 TN visas are an option for Canadian and Mexican nationals in qualifying administrative roles.
-J-1 is used selectively, often tied to specific research or exchange programs within the university.
+J-1 visa is used selectively, often tied to specific research or exchange programs within the university.

 What qualifications are expected for Project Administrator positions at University of Miami?